Ever thought of SEO as a mystery corner of the internet that only a select few can understand?

 After keyword research to identify relevant topics, the next SEO step is content creation.

 As we all know, the internet is packed full with articles and blogs so you need to have something special to stand out.

 To do this, Tim suggests writers should adopt a different perspective.

 “People need to think of themselves as a journalist, not a copywriter,” he said.

 This means do the research, explain an experience and be original.
 Don’t just write for the Google algorithm.

 In fact, Ahrefs’ marketing ideology is to do stuff that makes sense, not just to reach a certain number for a KPI.
 And it seems to be working for them.

 Basically, it’s a no-nonsense approach to SEO and an honest reflection on a topic that has long been shrouded in mystery.

-As a journalist, I completely agree with pursuing a more journalistic-style of online content.
-It really does add an extra edge.
+As a journalist, I completely agree with copywriters pursuing a more journalistic-style of writing.
+It really does add an extra edge to content.
 Get in touch to find out more at email@example.com.